stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 40 minutes

 In this exercise, configure your Function App that contains the ProcessImage function for continuous deployment.
-You will first set up a GitHub source code repository, then set that as the deployment source for the Function App.
+You will first set up a GitHub source code repository and then set that as the Function App's deployment source.

 ### Help references